Xmetalfanx/linuxSetup/tests/solusTests.md

 | Atom Editor |     | Pass \*\* |
 | vscode      |     | Pass      |

-\*\*Seems to have extra output even though it works ... look into that
+\*\*Seems to have extra output even though it works ...i have to look into that

 ## Theming Menu